stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-basic.md

 ---
-title: 'The Anatomy of a SuiteScript Search'
+label: 'The Anatomy of a SuiteScript Search'
 ---

-# The Anatomy of a SuiteScript Search

 In our first example, we create a Customer Search that retrieves all Customers located within the state of California: